joemoose/psiops/docs/glossary.md

 # Glossary
-*A reference of the game's core terminology*
+*A reference of the game’s core terminology*